saltedlolly/digibyte-seeder/README.md

 [https://www.whatsmydns.net/#A/](https://www.whatsmydns.net/#A/)

-Enter the domain you chose for your seeder.
+Enter the address you chose for your Seeder.
 You should see a list of IP addresses returned for each location.

 For an example of what you should be seeing, look at the results for seed.digibyte.org here: